Montenegro: Shooting leaves several dead, suspect on the run – DW – 01/01/2025

 Spajic said that authorities would tighten criteria for carrying firearms and would consider a total ban on the weapons.

-He added that Montenegro would not to resolve a "chronic lack" of police officers in all the country's municipalities.
+He added that Montenegro would also need to resolve a "chronic shortage" of police officers in all of the country's municipalities.

 Police from the capital, Podgorica, were sent as reinforcements to secure the crime scene and search for the suspect, according to RTCG.